 It is calculated as the rolling average of the daily total value of assets under safekeeping and administration, measured at the end of each business day for the previous 9 months, excluding the 3 most recent months.
 K-ASA shall be the arithmetic mean of the daily values from the remaining 6 months multiplied by the relevant coefficient of 0.04%.
 During the year under review, the Company was not subject to the risk relating to K-ASA since it was safeguarding clients' positions in CFD products.
-It is noted that the safeguarding of clients' positions in CFD products is captured under K-CMH in consideration of the nature of CFD products.
+It is noted that the safeguarding of clients' positions in CFD products.